All Products

 materialized_views = list(o.list_tables(type="materialized_view"))

-Check if a table exists
+Check whether a table exists

 print(o.exist_table('pyodps_iris'))